My Journey to Becoming an Ostomate

 Jan 02, 2012 12:17 pm

-Since my discharge from hospital I have been admitted to my local hospital a couple of times, this being because the abscess was causing pressure on my bladder and creating problems there.
+Since my discharge from the hospital, I have been admitted to my local hospital a couple of times, this being because the abscess was causing pressure on my bladder and creating problems there.
 It was found that the function of my right kidney has been reduced because of this.
-I have also been admitted back to my GI consultant’s hospital on 3 occasions to have the abscess drained out under GA.
+I have also been admitted back to my GI consultant's hospital on three occasions to have the abscess drained out under GA.
 I still have to flush out my rectal stump every day to remove the discharge from the abscess.
-I believe the majority of pain I suffer comes from a combination of the abscess itself and from where the wound has healed but sections of my intestine seem to be attached to it.
+I believe the majority of the pain I suffer comes from a combination of the abscess itself and from where the wound has healed but sections of my intestine seem to be attached to it.
 I also have a couple of hernias around the colostomy that hurt in their own special way.

 I am currently waiting for a date to be set for the next round of surgery.
-I have seen the Plastic Surgeons and they have decided that a muscle in my upper leg can be used to fill the resulting cavity when they remove the abscess, rectal stump and anus.
-This surgery will occur sometime later on this year if I can overcome a couple of barriers.
+I have seen the Plastic Surgeons and they have decided that a muscle in my upper leg can be used to fill the resulting cavity when they remove the abscess, rectal stump, and anus.
+This surgery will occur sometime later this year if I can overcome a couple of barriers.

 Philip Martin.